GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 end
 ```

-We nested an API module within the BooksController module, where we defined another `billgatesbooks` function which outputs a JSON by using the JSON package.
+We nested an API module within the `BooksController` module, where we defined another `billgatesbooks` function which outputs a JSON.
+We are using the JSON package.
 Keep in mind that you're free to organize the code as you see fit – not necessarily like this.
 It's just one way to do it.

 If you go to `http://localhost:8000/api/v1/bgbooks` it should already work.

 Not a bad start, but we can do better.
 First, the MIME type of the response is not right.
 By default Genie will return `text/html`.
 We need `application/json`.
-That's easy to fix though, we can just use Genie's `json` method.
+That's easy to fix though, we can just use Genie's `json` method instead.
 The `API` submodule should look like this:

 ```julia
 module API